AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: Adaptive AI-supported AIT processes for satellite integration

-Two examples for the realized AI-supported optical inspection of satellite components are show in \Cref{fig:aitOptInsp1,fig:aitOptInsp2}.
-The first image showcases the classification results of surface features: the trained neural network correctly determines defects like broken components (so-called \textit{tombstones}) in orange as well as surface pollution in form of solderballs (pink).
-The second image shows optical checks of connector plugs for missing or broken pins before inserting a board, avoiding damaging the connector of the inserted board as well as non-functional subsystems due to broken connectors.
-This is done by computing the center of mass of visible pins, and determining this image location with the expected ideal position computed relative to the connector casing: missing pin centres or large deviations allow for automated determination of such defects.
+The second image shows optical checks of UNISEC connector plugs on a satellite backplane board that serves as the integration point for subsystem PCBs.
+Before insertion of any subsystems, each of the connectors on this board is being inspected for missing or broken pins, to avoid damaging the connector of the inserted board as well as non-functional subsystems due to broken connectors.
+This is done by taking a detailed microscope image of the connector, computing the center of mass of the visible pins, and determining this actual image location with the expected ideal pin position computed by taking into account their locations relative to the also visible connector casing: missing pin centres or large deviations (marked in red in \Cref{fig:aitOptInsp2}) indicate defects of the connector, which would once again lead to the backplane being replaced by a spare board during the production cycle.

 This showcases how AI functionality can be employed for autonomous inspection of satellite components, determining defects before assembly and thus improving realiability and autonomy of the AIT process.